urgdog/urg.systems/thonks/ai.md

 We should want to stay relevant, especially in the tech sector where AI appears good return on velocity.
 Not investment.
 Velocity only.

-AI, fundamentally, is a math trick.
+AI (actually LLMs), fundamentally, is a math trick.
 It's taking vector math and dice rolls to generate a string of next probable words.

 It *feels* like intelligence, but it's really exploiting humans' inability